SK Innovation: History

 SK Energy was established in 2007 by splitting South Korea's top refiner SK Corporation into an energy operation and holding company.
 SK Energy handled the energy and chemical businesses, while SK Holdings was in charge of investing in subsidiaries and the life science sector.

 SK Innovation was created through a restructuring of SK Energy in 2011.
 The original SK Energy has renamed itself SK Innovation after spinning off its oil refining, lubricants, and chemical businesses.
 In the beginning, SK Innovation has set up three fully owned units, including SK Energy (a newly founded company operating crude oil refining business), SK Lubricants (now SK Enmove), and SK Global Chemical (now SK Geo Centric).
 After two years, SK Innovation spun off SK Energy's Incheon refinery complex and oil trading division and launched SK Incheon Petrochem and SK Trading International.

 On March 31, 2017, SK Innovation said that the electric vehicle battery plant it had in China had been closed since January of that year, after "Chinese joint venture partners halted production for no obvious reason."
 On March 21, 2018, SK Innovation announced the acquisition of U.S. shale oil and gas company Longfellow Nemaha.

 In 2019, the company decided to spin off its material division and established SK IE Technology.

-On 1 October in 2021, SK Innovation officially completed the spin-off of its battery business, which is called 'SK On'.
+On 1 October 2021, SK Innovation officially completed the spin-off of its battery business, which is called 'SK On'.
 In the first half of 2022, SK On is ranked fifth in the world with a market share of 7 per cent according to SNE research.
-In September 2021, Ford and SK Innovation announced a joint venture to manufacture batteries in the Kentucky/Tennessee region for Ford motor vehicles.
+In September 2021, Ford Motor Company and SK Innovation announced a joint venture to manufacture batteries in Kentucky and Tennessee for Ford vehicles.

+On 11 December 2025, SK said that it had decided to end its joint venture with Ford.